 Coming into Austin, NV, we saw the beginning of another fire.
 It was a good size one that firefighters just got the call for.
 We went on to Bob Scott and started looking for a spot.
 Unfortunately, it started to snow, uh, ash.
 Not wanting to wake up in Pompeii, we head down the road a tad to the Petroglyphs Campground a few miles away.

 The Petroglyphs Campground has always left a lot to be desired and it hasn’t change.
 The campground is not well maintained, the spaces small, and the bathroom is almost unusable.
 We chose to use the main bathroom in the trail area; it wasn’t too bad.
 There were only three of us in the camp, so it was wonderfully quiet until around three in the morning.

 Robert (a light sleeper) was awakened by the Howelujah Choir, featuring Wiley Coyote, and was treated to a five minute song fest.
-Thinking his giggling would wake Peggy, he didn’t bother to wake her.
+Thinking his giggling would wake Peggy, he didn’t bother to poke her.
 He was later instructed to do so, if the occasion arises again.

 We got up the next morning a little late – 0600, so we only had a dry cereal breakfast as opposed to our usual mush and fruit, so we could get out quicker.
 We packed up and headed for Delta, UT, still on Route 50.
 We arrived around 1530 and Robert headed to the room as fast as possible since Nevada and Utah aren’t all that concerned with rest areas.
 We unloaded the car and then off to the shower – after two days in the hot sun, we were pretty ripe.